Lab Manual

 • Apply for jobs (of whatever type you choose) when you’re ready.
 If you think you’d like to leave academia, that’s completely ok—but you should still treat your post-doc seriously, and talk to me about how to best train for a job outside academia.
 When you’re ready, we can talk about strategies for strong application materials.

-• Challenge me (Dan) when I’m wrong or when your opinion is different, and treat the rest of the lab to your unique expertise
+• Challenge me (Dan) when I’m wrong or when your opinion is different, and treat the rest of the lab to your unique expertise.

 Expectations of Graduate Students